 —select the desired table (see Figure 7).

 —available for certain data sources; if you want to use specific fields from the table, you can run SQL query to get them listed.

-Zoomdata will wrap your SQL query into a SELECT statement.
-If specific statements inside the wrapped query are not supported by your data source, the query will not be executed (see Figure 9 ).
+Zoomdata wraps your SQL query into a SELECT statement.
+If specific statements inside the wrapped query are not supported by your data source, the query will not be executed (see Figure 8).

 Records to Sample —if it is not possible to define the fields types from the data source, you can define them via sampling.
 Select a table and specify the number of records from the data source to be analyzed.
 The type of data in each field will be defined.
 By default, 100 records are sampled.
 Change this value as needed.